hanrichard/Notebook/aws/aws learning doc/IAM.md

 - resouseces-based policy- grant permission to the principal (account, user, role)

 ### cognito
-- user pools - user directories that provide signup and signin options for you app users
+- user pools - user directories that provide signup and signin options for you app users - sign and sign up services

 - identity pools - grant your users access to other aws services